grahampaterson/Spotify-artists-playlist/README.md

 UI
-Only add song to database for artist if it matches that artist (ie, no compilations) Only delete playlists if they are in the database so users can't delete their own playlists
+Only add song to database for artist if it matches that artist (ie, no compilations) Only delete playlists if they are in the database so users can't delete their own playlists add form to index page to access routes

 "FEATURES"
 ---------------